txst-dair/.github/profile/README.md

 ## Overview of DAIR Repositories

-GitHub is a way for us to securely keep our files organized.
-It has a process to keep track of each version of a file as we make changes over time.
-This allows us to see and/or go back to how a file looked in a previous version if we need to.
-We no longer have to do manual backups of files from our share drive to make sure we don't lose our files.
-We are in control of previous versions of our files and don't have to get ITAC involved to restore a file etc.

 The "txst-dair" is our Data Analytics, & Institutional Research organization ID.
-All of our functional repositories should be created under this organization.
+All of our repositories should be created under this organization. the txst-dair organization is under the Texas State University Enterprise within GitHub.